Section 1: Purpose

 2.6 What If The Informant Is Not Satisfied With The Result

 If, after receiving the summarised report of the investigation, the informant is not satisfied with the result, they can escalate this to the CEO, or to the Audit and Risk Committee Chair if the report concerns the COO or CEO.
 The informant can provide this escalation in writing so that a formal review can take place.
-While the CEO commits to review the request, AND is under no obligation to reopen the investigation.
+While the CEO commits to review the request, Australian Disability Network is under no obligation to reopen the investigation.
 If the CEO concludes that the investigation was conducted properly and no new information exists that would change the results of the investigation, the investigation will be concluded.

 Section 3: How Informants Are Protected